Labor Relations Overview: New York

 Author: Susan Borowski, Reliable Writing Services

 - Most private employers fall under the jurisdiction of the federal National Labor Relations Act (NLRA).
-New York does, however, regulate labor relations for employers that are not subject to the National Labor Relations Board by means of the New York State Employment Relations Act (SERA).
-See State Employment Relations Act.
+New York does, however, regulate labor relations for employers that are not subject to the National Labor Relations Board by means of the New York State Labor Relations Act, also referred to as the New York State Employment Relations Act (SERA).
+See New York State Labor Relations Act.

 - The Public Employment Relations Board (PERB) took over administration of the SERA in 2010, which was formerly administered by the State Employment Relations Board (SERB).
 See State Employment Relations Act.